 How does your state compare?

-Tobacco use remains a leading cause of preventable death and disease in the United States and in Minnesota.
+Tobacco use remains the leading cause of preventable death and disease in the United States and in Minnesota.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Minnesota’s elected officials:

 Minnesota Facts